PlasmaHH/vdb/README.md

 * `vdb-prompt-text` The text of the prompt, defaults to `vdb> `

 ## backtrace
-We provide a backtrace decorator we various colouring options.
-It will also who some information about whether something is inlined or some information about signals and crashes.
+We provide a backtrace decorator with various colouring options.
+It will also show some information about whether something is inlined or some information about signals and crashes.

 ![](img/bt.png)